 The ad is finished.
 So is my experiment.
 Would you apply for a job with such a company?
 As a fictitious software developer, I’m not thrilled about the job ad.
 I wouldn’t invest the time to apply for that position.

 In fact, software developers look for jobs much less often than might be generally assumed.
 And if they do look at job ads, they probably like those without PR texts, meaningless job descriptions, unspecific requirements, usual commodities and an unclear salary.

 What happens in reality after an applicant has looked at such an advertisement?
 He or she simply stays where he or she is.
 According to a 2020 survey, 55% of developers are interested in job offers, but are actively looking for a new job only slightly more than 10%.¹ If you are looking for software developers who are actively looking for a new job, please do not use such a job description.
 With such a job description, it is no wonder that you will not receive applications from those with whom you would like to strengthen your team.

 Are you interested in 5 steps to formulate an outstanding job advertisement?
 Alex Rammlmair describes these 5 steps to you here (in German).

 Entwickler*innen 2020 – Motive und Zahlen (in German)

-Alex Rammlmair has published another post on the t2informatik blog:
+Alex Rammlmair has published two more posts on the t2informatik Blog: